RedPitaya/Documentation/developerGuide/os/ssh/ssh.rst

 **Host Name (or IP address)** field.

 .. figure:: 445px-PuTTy_connection_settings.png
+   :align: center

-   Figure: PuTTy SSH connection settings.
+   PuTTy SSH connection settings.

 If you attempt to connect to Red Pitaya for the first time, a security alert will pop-up asking you to confirm the connection.